Menopause in Women

 2. Heart disease

-Hormonal changes can raise cholesterol and blood pressure
+Hormonal changes can raise cholesterol and blood pressure.

 3. Weight gain and metabolism changes

-Slower metabolism may lead to obesity
+Slower metabolism may lead to obesity.

 Anxiety, depression, and mood swings

-6. Sleep disturbances
+5. Sleep disturbances

-Night sweats and insomnia can affect energy levels
+Night sweats and insomnia can affect energy levels.

-7. Vaginal dryness and discomfort
+6. Vaginal dryness and discomfort

-Decreased estrogen can lead to painful intercourse
+Decreased estrogen can lead to painful intercourse.

-8. Cognitive decline
+7. Cognitive decline

-Memory issues and brain fog can occur in later stages of menopause
+Memory issues and brain fog can occur in later stages of menopause.

 How Therapy Can Help During Menopause

-How Therapy Can Help in Menopause:
+How Therapy for Menopause Can Help:

 1. Emotional support